-This article was adapted from our upcoming online course, Awakening Here and Now, with Korean Zen monk Haemin Sunim.
-In this six-week course, beginning on January 13, Haemin Sunim—an internationally best-selling author, social-media phenomenon, and the founder of the School for Broken Hearts in Seoul—presents a clear and direct perspective on awakening to our true nature in this very moment.
+This article was adapted from our online course, Awakening Here and Now, with Korean Zen monk Haemin Sunim.
+In this six-part course, Haemin Sunim—an internationally best-selling author and the founder of the School for Broken Hearts in Seoul—presents a clear and direct perspective on awakening to our true nature in this very moment.
 Enroll today at learn.tricycle.org.

 For me, coming to understand the fundamental idea that form and emptiness are not two different things but the same thing, happened with a simple realization.
 In the hope that you can also come to know this kind of direct experience, I’ll try my best to explain how I’ve come to understand what it means to be aware.

 The first step in understanding the inseparability of form and emptiness is to investigate what’s going on for you right now, and then to ask yourself a few simple questions.
 Right now you are looking at your computer monitor (or your phone) and you are also probably looking at a photo of me, Haemin Sunim.